When does the IRS charge interest/penalties and how are the amounts calculated?

-Failure to pay proper estimated tax - When you don’t pay enough taxes due for the year with your quarterly estimated tax payments when required.
+Failure to pay proper estimated tax - When you don’t pay enough taxes due for the year by the way of withholdings, or your quarterly estimated tax payments, when required.

 - The penalty is calculated separately for each required installment.
 The number of days late is first determined and then multiplied by the effective interest rate for the installment period.